While reading the book, when you came to page 15 you immediately noticed that it's dominated by a picture which looked like this:

 Alas, when you tried this you found that either you couldn't read it or it came back with a message essentially saying that the file was not available or was otherwise not usable.

-In looking into why this was happening, we uncovered the fact that that QR image, as well as many others, had been installed to facilitate walking tours of the Cemetery (Center Cemetery of East Hartford).
+In looking into why this was happening, we found that that QR image, as well as many others, had been installed to facilitate walking tours of the Cemetery (Center Cemetery of East Hartford).
 However, since the book's photo was taken, the Cemetery had undertaken a complete redesign of their web site ... which meant that, among other things, the web addresses of the podcasts encoded in the QR images had all been rendered unusable.